Top chippy remains the 'plaice' to be after winning Gazette award for a third time

-A TOP seaside chippy remains the ‘plaice’ to be after winning a prestigious newspaper award for an unprecedented third time.
+A TOP seaside chippy remains the ‘plaice’ to be after winning a prestigious award for a third time.

-The eatery, which has been serving traditional fish uppers, homemade pies and tasty beef burgers for more than two decades, secured the prize following a public vote.
+The eatery, which has been serving traditional fish suppers, homemade pies and tasty burgers for more than two decades, secured the prize following a public vote.

 He said: “This award feels like the best award we have won yet after an eventful year with the fire, being shut for a while and then being under new ownership.